 The exhibition's title refers to a land-surveyor's technique that Haley was familiar with from his childhood on a Kansas farm.
 Beginning in the late 18th century, Midwestern land was divided into 640-acre squares that did not take into account the curvature of the earth.
-The solution was to periodically shift the placement of the squares, introducing what was called a rection line "Haley remembers this a feeling that the orderly geometry of his family's fields did not quite reflect the shape of the earth.
+The solution was to periodically shift the placement of the squares, introducing what was called a "correction line."
+Haley remembers this as a feeling that the orderly geometry of his family's fields did not quite reflect the shape of the earth.

 "I had a sense as a child that I was on an orb even though everything around me was flat," Haley says.
-The forms in this show are characterized by planes and straight corners that resolve into sections of spheres, possibly evoking the geometric and geographic tension that was addressed by the correction lines
+The forms in this show are characterized by planes and straight corners that resolve into sections of spheres, possibly evoking the geometric and geographic tension that was addressed by the correction lines.

-The Penland Gallery and Visitors Center is located at Penland School of Craft on Haley's farm roots also connect directly to his choice of material.
-Steel is ubiquitous Conley Ridge Road, just off Penland Road in Mitchell County (near the town of Spruce on a farm, and farm steel is constantly rusting and being repaired.
-Early in life, Haley Pine).
-It is the first building on the right as developed a facility for working with the you enter the Penland campus. material, and he has retained a lifelong love Penland School of Craft is an internafor the aesthetic of rust.
-This aesthetic and a tional center for craft education dedicated to helping people live creative lives.
-Located remarkable level of skill are both evident in in Western North Carolina, Penland ofthe pieces in this show, all of which Haley and his assistant fabricated in his Mitchell fers workshops in books and paper, clay, County studio. drawing and painting, glass, iron, metals, Although these pieces are large for a printmaking and letterpress, photography, gallery exhibition, they are not the largest textiles, and wood.
-The school also sponsors that Haley has executed during his more artists' residencies, an outreach program, continued on Page 30 than 20 years working in North Carolina.
+Haley's farm roots also connect directly to his choice of material.
+Steel is ubiquitous on a farm, and farm steel is constantly rusting and being repaired.
+Early in life, Haley developed a facility for working with the material, and he has retained a lifelong love for the aesthetic of rust.
+This aesthetic and a remarkable level of skill are both evident in the pieces in this show, all of which Haley and his assistant fabricated in his Mitchell County studio.

+Although these pieces are large for a gallery exhibition, they are not the largest that Haley has executed during his more than 20 years working in North Carolina.